edtechr/hexagonsDemo/README.md

 The level of agreement is calculated by the Board-Based _Exact Match_ metric, that is, two executions of the instructions agree if and only if the denotations (i.e., the resulted board states on the Hexagons board) are identical.  <br/>
 The tags are arranged in the same order of the drawing steps in the procedure, such that each tag corresponds to a single drawing procedure.
 The tags can take one of the following values:
-    'A': Both Veirfiers agree with the Instructor.<br/> -'V1': Only Verifier 1 agrees with the Instructor*. <br/> -'V2': Only Verifier 2 agrees with the Instructor*.<br/> -'VV': Verifiers agree with each other, but not with the Instructor.
+    - 'A': Both Veirfiers agree with the Instructor.
+    - 'V1': Only Verifier 1 agrees with the Instructor*.
+    - 'V2': Only Verifier 2 agrees with the Instructor*.
+    - 'VV': Verifiers agree with each other, but not with the Instructor.
-    -'F':  Verifiers does not agree with each other, neither with the Instructor.
+    - 'F':  Verifiers does not agree with each other, neither with the Instructor.
     *The index next to the Verifiers is meaningless.
 'V1' or 'V2' just means that only one Verifier agrees with the Instructor, and the index helps us to track which one.
 For further details on the agreement and metrics please refer to the [dataset section](https://edtechr.github.io/hexagonsDemo/dataset/) in our [website](https://edtechr.github.io/hexagonsDemo/) and to our [paper](https://edtechr.github.io/hexagonsDemo/#paper).
 * `agreement_scores`:  a list of tuples similar to the `agreement_tags` but the agreement is calculated by the Board-Based _F1_ metric.
-A single tuple (i_1, i_2, i_3) corresponds to a single drawing procedure where:
+A single tuple $(i_1, i_2, i_3)$ corresponds to a single drawing procedure where:
-    - i_1 is the F1 score between the Instrcutor's and Verifier 1's executions.
+    - $i_1$ is the F1 score between the Instrcutor's and Verifier 1's executions.
-    - i_2 is the F1 score between the Instrcutor's and Verifier 2's executions.
+    - $i_2$ is the F1 score between the Instrcutor's and Verifier 2's executions.
-    - i_3 is the F1 score between the executions of both Verifiers.
+    - $i_3$ is the F1 score between the executions of both Verifiers.
- - `drawing
+ - `drawing_procedure`:

 For further details on the agreement and metrics please refer to the [dataset section](https://edtechr.github.io/hexagonsDemo/dataset/) in our [website](https://edtechr.github.io/hexagonsDemo/) and to our [paper](https://edtechr.github.io/hexagonsDemo/#paper).